-The Bridge Curse is a 2020 Taiwanese horror feature film about a group of students who dare to test the urban legend of a ghostly bridge.
-The tragic scene of a woman’s suicide, the bridge now unleashes evil at midnight.
+The Bridge Curse is a 2020 Taiwanese horror film about a group of students who dare to test the urban legend of a ghostly bridge.
+Having been the tragic scene of a woman’s suicide, the bridge now unleashes evil at midnight.

 Directed by Lester Hsi [as Lester Shih] from a screenplay written by Keng-Ming Chang, based on a storyline by Po-Hsiang Hao, the movie stars Ning Chang, Cheng Ko, J.C.
 Lin, Summer Meng, Vera Yen and Wan-Ru Zhan.

 The Bridge Curse is …. well, I don’t quite know how to describe it.
 It’s a horror film.
 It’s a found footage film.
 It’s a ghost film.
 What it’s not is a particularly memorable film.

 It opens with a reporter and her cameraman doing a story on five college students who disappeared after visiting a bridge that is reputed to be haunted by the vengeful spirit of a young girl.
 There’s a good deal of “found footage”, featuring shaky shots of the students either heading to the bridge or running around campus.
 And then there’s frequent flashbacks to what actually happened, which basically amounts to slightly less shaky shots of the students either heading to the bridge or running around campus.

 This is one of those films that’s so derivative of other horror films that, as you watch it, you really can’t bring yourself to believe that there isn’t some grand twist hiding somewhere in the film.
 I watched all 87 minutes of the film, waiting for something to happen that would take me by surprise.
 However, that never happened.
 Instead, this is just a standard stalker ghost film featuring a bunch of personality-lacking college students being chased around campus by a ghost who is soaking wet.